 What is the Great British Insulation Scheme?

 The Great British Insulation Scheme (GBIS) is a UK government initiative to help homeowners and tenants improve their home insulation.
-It helps keep your home warm in winter and cool in summer, saving you money on energy bills.
+It helps keep your home warm in the winter and cool in the summer, saving you money on energy bills.

-What makes GBIS funding special is that it helps everyone, especially those who need it most.
+What makes GBIS funding special is that it helps everyone, especially those who need it the most.
 It specifically helps those on the lowest incomes and households with the least energy-efficient homes, making a real, widespread impact.

-Great British Insulation Scheme Eligibility
+Great British Insulation Scheme eligibility

-Great British Insulation Scheme eligibility qualifying requirements:
+The Great British Insulation Scheme eligibility qualifying requirements are as follows:

 If you qualify, you will receive one insulation upgrade which will either be free or may require a small contribution to the cost of installation.